kubernetes/website/content/en/docs/concepts/workloads/pods/user-namespaces.md

 {{< feature-state for_k8s_version="v1.25" state="alpha" >}}

 This page explains how user namespaces are used in Kubernetes pods.
-A user namespace allows to isolate the user running inside the container from the one in the host.
+A user namespace isolates the user running inside the container from the one in the host.

 A process running as root in a container can run as a different (non-root) user